AC-SDKP (TB-500 Fragment)

 Summarised studies

-AC-SDKP attenuates cardiac fibrosis post-MI
+AC-SDKP attenuates cardiac interstitial fibrosis and collagen deposition after myocardial infarction

 Yang F. et al., Hypertension · 2010